JulsR/julsr.github.io/_posts/2015-3-20-The-Ultimate-Ecommerce.md

 ![Image](https://farm8.staticflickr.com/7596/16697328119_661582479a_c.jpg)

-A one last piece of advice is that even though there are a lot of free open-source platforms out there building a online store can be time-consuming.
-So is necessary to take youR time and choose correctly the e-commerce builder.
+A one last piece of advice is that, even though there are a lot of free open-source platforms out there building a online store can be time-consuming.
+So is necessary to take your time and choose correctly the e-commerce builder.
+Keep on checking for new features that are being offer and update your online storefront.